cbaconnier/bulk-email-signature-generator/README.md

 ## CSV

 The CSV file must contains the column `file_name` in order to generate the HTML files.
 You can use any columns you want.

 See [contacts.csv](./contacts.csv)

-By default the file must be named `contacts.csv`
+By default the file must be named `contacts.csv`.
 To use a different file name use `bulk-email-signature-generator --csv my_file.csv`

 ## Template

 The HTML template file must reference the same columns as your CSV file.
-If your CSV contains the column `mobile_phone`, you will us as such in your HTML file: `{ contact.mobile_phone }`
+If your CSV contains the column `mobile_phone`, you can use it as such in your HTML file: `{ contact.mobile_phone }`

 You can use conditionnal statement in your HTML template